Wellington doctor Deane Drew accused of pursuing sexual relationships with patients

 According to the charge sheet, Drew prescribed a medication to one of his patients that was not best practice and at higher than the recommended amount, despite being notified she was abusing the drugs and providing them to her sister.

-The Professional Conduct Committee said Drew's alleged actions amounted to malpractice or negligence and had brought discredit to the profession.
+The Professional Conduct Committee (PCC) said Drew's alleged actions amounted to malpractice or negligence and had brought discredit to the profession.

 The charges range from 1991 to 2016.